h1mzy0ti/python-basics/README.md

 # python-basics
 Repo for python basics
-A to z basics of pyhton
+A to z basics of python